Objectives & Outcomes

 |Department of Construction Engineering and Engineering Technology||41||41|

 The four-year B.S.C.E. degree program prepares graduates to enter the professional practice of Civil Engineering.
 The program imparts essential knowledge, tools and skills necessary for Civil Engineering graduates to become successful engineers and life-long learners.
 Graduates gain the ability to understand and apply mathematics, science and engineering science to solve engineering problems.
 They have the ability to design modern engineering systems, to work on multidisciplinary teams and to communicate by written and graphical means.
 Undergraduates have the opportunity for research experience by working on the many research projects conducted by the department.
 The program strives to instill a spirit of service and leadership among the students.
 Development of leadership skills, awareness of professional ethics, and participation in student organizations prepare the B.S.C.E. graduate for professional practice.
 Many graduates continue their education by obtaining a M.S.C.E., MBA and/or Ph.D.

-The Department of Civil and Environmental Engineering has adopted a straightforward set of four educational objectives for its B.S.C.E. graduates.
+The Department of Civil, Environmental, and Construction Engineering has adopted a straightforward set of four educational objectives for its B.S.C.E. graduates.
 The definition of “objective” in this context means our expectations for our graduates’ accomplishments several years after completing the B.S.C.E..

 The Program Educational Objectives define future roles for which we are preparing our graduates

 The Program Educational Objectives for the B.S.C.E.
 Program are as follows

 - Graduates will meet the expectations of employers of Civil Engineers.

 - Graduates will continue their professional development through graduate study if qualified or continuing education.

 The Student Outcomes define the knowledge and skills that will be mastered by our graduates.

 To enable the Civil Engineering students to accomplish the educational objectives, the curriculum is designed to assure that students at the time of graduation, would be able to